-If you are having difficulties and issues in your life it can be really helpful to talk with a professional counsellor who provides a safe, confidential, completely non-judgemental space for you to explore your life and relationships with a view to achieving lasting positive change.
+If you are having difficulties in your life it can be really helpful to talk with a professional counsellor who provides a safe, confidential, entirely non-judgemental and supportive space for you to explore your life and relationships with the goal of achieving positive change.

-I am a provider of counselling and psychotherapy in the Winchester, Eastleigh, Southampton and Hampshire areas for adults and young people 16 and over with issues aroundanxiety, generalised anxiety disorder, depression, feeling sad, sexuality/gender, sadness, worry, stress, shame, anger, guilt, relationship issues, couples, feeling sad, family issues, panic disorder, phobias, separation and divorce, affairs and betrayals, relationship issues, marriage guidance, bereavement, loss, eating disorders, alcohol abuse, panic disorder, phobias, child related issues, childhood suffering, abuse, trauma, low self-esteem, low self-confidence, self harm, poor sleep, work related stress, spirituality ,searching for meaning and other concerns.
+I work with adults in areas like anxiety, generalised anxiety disorder, depression, feeling hopeless or stuck, sexuality/gender, sadness, worry, stress, shame, anger, guilt, relationship issues, couples, feeling sad, family issues, panic disorder, phobias, separation and divorce, affairs and betrayals, couples/marriage, abuse, emotional abuse, child related issues, bereavement, loss, eating disorders, childhood suffering, abuse, trauma, low self-esteem, low self confidence, self-harming, poor sleep, social anxiety, searching for meaning and other concerns.

 Choosing a Counsellor

 Choosing the right counsellor can be a challenging and, at times, bewildering experience.
 Besides professional membership/accreditation and a decent amount of professional knowledge, researchers stress the fundamental importance of relationship.
 They tell us the single most important aspect of successful therapy is the quality of the relationship between therapist and client.
 To this end I offer a no cost consultation* so we can explore your needs and for you to be sure you feel comfortable talking with me.
 Have a read of my About Counselling page for more information about what we will do.
 You will find a handy blog around some models of working with couples, if this interests you, which also applies to individuals given we all exist in relation to someone else.